DesmondChongQiXiang/FIT3077/FIT3077_A2/README.md

 [**Prototype**](./Prototype/)/dist/main/_internal.
 7. Create a new folder inside this _internal folder called board.
 8. Copy the [**assets**](./Prototype/board/assets/) folder from inside [**board**](./Prototype/board/) originally in prototype to this new board folder.
 The file path for the copy of assets should be : Prototype/dist/main/_internal/board/assets.
 The original assets folder can be gotten from : [**Prototype/board/assets**](./Prototype/board/assets/)
+9. Now the executable is ready to run.
+Go to the main folder inside dist in your main laptop file directory.
+On mac this is finder.
+Inside this folder should be an executable called main.
+Click on it to run the executable.

+Notes: The Creation and Running of the Executable has been tested on 3 different laptops.
+One is a windows OS device and two are MAC OS devices.
+This means that there should be no problem creating and running the executable.

 ## Navigation